 Exhibiting jellies is no easy feat.
 They’re such poor swimmers that they would be sucked into the filtration system of most normal aquarium displays.
 So we have them in special tanks with gentle water circulation.
 Be sure to visit our Marine Lab too, to see how we raise a year-round supply.

 Often, the best learning experience occurs by touch.
 At our Intertidal Touch Tank, we offer “hands-on” learning with guided introductions to a variety of animals commonly found on the Long Island Sound shoreline.

 You’ll feel the tickly feet of sea stars, the smooth hard surface of horseshoe crabs, the protective single foot of the whelk and lots more.

 It’s all safely and capably presented by members of the Aquarium’s trained volunteer staff.
 (Look for them in their green shirts at other key locations in the Aquarium!)

 Though it may seem like you need to drum up your nerve to touch the animals in the new "Shark & Ray Touch Pool," there’s no danger in it at all.
-The nurse sharks are docile and the rays’ stinging barbs have been removed.
+The several species of sharks in the "okay to touch end" of the pool are docile and the rays’ stinging barbs have been removed.

 A side window, plus an underwater viewing window for kids, offer cool perspectives as the rays cut through the water.